 It’s common for pups to have accidents when they’re under a year old.
-During this period (or any, for that matter), you must not display your anger when your dog relieves itself inside your home.
-Don’t punish it at all, yell at it, or rub its nose in its excrement.
+During this period (or any, for that matter), you must not display your anger when your dog relieves themselves inside your home.
+Don’t punish at all, yell, or rub the nose in their excrement.
 Dogs are not capable of understanding why you’re angry in that situation.
-So, your pup will only fear you instead of making progress on its housetraining.
+So, your pup will only fear you instead of making progress on housetraining.

-If you catch your dog about to do its business in your home, clap your hands loudly.
-This way, it’ll know that this act is unacceptable.
-After that, take it outside to finish its business, and give it some positive reinforcement when it’s done.
+If you catch your dog about to do their business in your home, clap your hands loudly.
+This way, they’ll know that this act is unacceptable.
+After that, take them outside to finish their business, and give some positive reinforcement when it’s all done.

 When potty training your dog, it’s crucial that you remain patient and supportive toward your pet.
-Encourage it to do what it needs to do at designated times, but don’t get upset when it has accidents.
+Encourage them to do what they needs to do at designated times, but don’t get upset when there are accidents.
 Expressing your affection and care for your pet can help make this process a lot easier for you and your dog.